 In a big change, the Tardis’ iconic door sign (the one that says it’s Free for Use of Public and instructs the user to pull the door open, despite the fact that the Doctor always pushes) has been inverted in this new design, with white letters on a black background as opposed to the black letter on white background style most fans will be used to.

-This is not a complete first, as we erroneously suggested in an earlier version of this article – a darker sign in this style was used in the series between 1969-1976, and sporadically after that until 1980.
+This is not a complete first in Doctor Who, of course – a darker sign in this style was used in the series between 1969-1976, and sporadically after that until 1980.
 A dark blue version was used in the 1996 Doctor Who movie.

 This change slightly ties in with the style of the main Police Box sign on the top of the Tardis, which has white letters on a black background, as usual, though with a slight change in the font.